codingMustache/codingMustache/README.md

 ## Daily Trivia

-What internet protocol was documented in RFC 1459?
+On a standard American QWERTY keyboard, what symbol will you enter if you hold the shift key and press 1?
- 1. IRC
+ 1. Percent Sign
- 2. HTTPS
+ 2. Dollar Sign
- 3. HTTP
+ 3. Exclamation Mark
- 4. FTP
+ 4. Asterisk

 <details>
   <summary>Answer</summary>
-  IRC
+  Exclamation Mark
 </details>